rkharkar/pvwdc-videos/README.md

 ## Overview

-The final version of this script will find all MP4 and MTS files in a given folder, create audio files from the first 15s (can be adjusted), transcribe the audio files, and attempt to rename the movie files based on the transcript.
+The final version of this script will find all MP4 and MTS files in a given folder, create audio files from the first 15s, transcribe the audio files, and attempt to rename the movie files based on the transcript.
+The audio files will be deleted in a clean-up step.

-The current version creates audio files, but instead of renaming the movie files, prints final filenames and issues encountered to one of 3 different log files.
+The current version creates audio files, but instead of renaming the movie files, prints final filenames and any issues encountered to one of 3 different log files.

 ## Installation